AlyZaitoon/Springboot-Enabelemnt/README.md

 # Springboot-Enablement
-This repository represents my work during my training period
+This repository represents the work done during my training period
 # Springboot well known annotations
 @RestController => RestController is used for making restful web services with the help of the @RestController annotation.
 This annotation is used at the class level and allows the class to handle the requests made by the client.<br/>
 @RequestMapping => RequestMapping annotation is used to map web requests onto specific handler classes and/or handler methods.<br/>